thingsboard/thingsboard.github.io/docs/getting-started-guides/what-is-thingsboard.md

 * **fault-tolerant**: no single-point-of-failure, every node in the cluster is identical.
 * **robust and efficient**: single server node can handle tens or even hundreds thousands of devices depending on use-case.
 Thingsboard cluster can handle millions of devices.
-* **customizable**: adding new functionality is easy with customizable widgets, rule engine and plugin system.
+* **customizable**: adding new functionality is easy with customizable widgets, rule engine, and plugin system.
 * **durable**: never lose your data.

 See [Thingsboard Architecture](/docs/reference/architecture) for more details.